 Blogging is my hobby turned job, but still very much a hobby.
 I love this space.
 To splice together a living, I partner exclusively with a small handful of brands that we naturally use—the ones in our pantry and around our house.
 These are brands that feel like a part of our family.
-If you’d like to work with me, please contact us.
+If you’d like to work with The Faux Martha, please contact us.
 You’ll also see some affiliate links within posts and ads around the site.
 Thank you for supporting the brands that support me, that allow me to do work that I love, that continue to make this website a free resource.